kajate/weather-app/README.md

 <b>Instructions</b>

-Unzip the files and open the index.html file in a web browser or go directly to:
+Open the index.html file in a web browser or go directly to:

 http://ebbmogardinger.com/coya/